 3. Livestock will overheat if packed together too tightly so consider reducing your loading density and make sure there is enough space for all animals to regulate their body temperatures.

 4. Make full use of the vent and fold down flaps.
 Check out Farm Compare's video demonstrating the ease of adjusting the fold down flaps and vents rails of both Ifor Willaims and Indespension trailers.
+Even better make full use of the removal roof covering on the Bracken livestock trailer.

 5. Where possible park in the shade, ideally with the vehicle positioned across the prevailing wind.